asra-ameer/EventPulse/README.md

-Real-Time Event Ticketing System
+# Real-Time Event Ticketing System

-Introduction
+## Introduction
-The Real-Time Event Ticketing System is a high-performance application designed to manage dynamic ticket releases and purchases in real-time.
-It supports vendors releasing tickets and customers purchasing them while maintaining data integrity through multi-threading and synchronization.
+The Real-Time Event Ticketing System is a dynamic, high-performance application for managing ticket releases and purchases in real-time.
+The system ensures data integrity through multi-threading and synchronization, supporting the following features:

-Key features include:
+- Setting maximum ticket limits for events and ticket pools.

-Setting maximum ticket limits for events and ticket pools.
+- Adding vendors to release tickets and customers to purchase them at configurable rates.
-Adding vendors and customers with configurable rates.
+- Monitoring ticket availability and sales.
-Monitoring system status (tickets available and sold).
+- Stopping and resetting the system dynamically.

-Stopping and resetting the system dynamically.
+---

-Folder Structure
+## Folder Structure
-The project follows a modular structure for better maintainability:
+The project is organized as follows:

 src/main/java/com/example/ticketingSystem
 │